csiAI/Netflix-Ratings-and-Audience-Trends/README.md

 Netflix offers 2,637 movies and 2,872 TV shows.
 TV Shows generally outperform movies, with an average rating of 7.2 compared to 6.1 for movies.
 Content is dominated by high-rating groups, with 1,780 titles rated 7 or higher.

-- Genre Insights
+- Genre Insights:
 The most popular genres based on the number of titles:
 Drama (1,352 titles), Comedy (982 titles), and Action (964 titles).
 Highest-rated genres:
 War and Film-Noir, with average ratings of 8.2 and 7.5, respectively.
 Horror is the lowest-rated genre, with an average rating of 4.9.

-- Regional Analysis
+- Regional Analysis:
 United States leads Netflix's library with the highest number of titles (2,326 titles) and votes (76M votes).
 Other top regions include:
 United Kingdom (448 titles, Avg Rating: 7.1)
 Japan (291 titles, Avg Rating: 7.4)
 Emerging markets such as India and South Korea are showing competitive ratings and engagement.

-- Viewer Preferences
+- Viewer Preferences:
 Top-rated titles include:
 Stranger Things: Spotlight (Rating: 9.4)
 Avatar: The Last Airbender (Rating: 9.3)